vertica/VerticaPy/docs/source/examples_business_football.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_football_clean_kpi_all_matchs_final_1.html

-Let's export the result to our Vertica database using the variable 'match_sample' to avoid counting the same game twice.
+Let's export the result to our Vertica database using the variable ``match_sample`` to avoid counting the same game twice.

 .. code-block:: python